Skip to the content

 Rocky Hill is one of the earliest African American communities in Clarksburg.
 The Community of Faith United Methodist Church (formerly known as the Pleasant View Methodist Episcopal Church and John Wesley Methodist Episcopal Church) served as an anchor for this area in the late nineteenth century.
 Influential members of the church including the Mason, Foreman, and Wims families are buried in the cemetery.
 The church is in the vicinity of two, turn-of-the-twentieth-century, African American-owned houses on Frederick Road (Maurice and Sarah Mason House and Warner and Elizabeth Wims House) and a mid-twentieth century subdivision developed by F. Wilson and Sarah Wims.

-Designation of resources to the Master Plan for Historic Preservation requires review by the HPC and Planning Board, and ultimately, a vote by the County Council.
+These sites were proposed for designation as part of the Clarksburg Gateway Sector Plan.
+Designation of resources to the Master Plan for Historic Preservation requires review by the Historic Preservation Commission (HPC) and Planning Board, and ultimately, a vote by the County Council.
 Each phase of the review offers opportunities for public comment and testimony on the proposed designation.

-The staff memorandum and designation forms for the January 8, 2025, meeting are available here:
+The designation forms submitted to the commission in January 2025 are available here:

 Historic Preservation in Montgomery County